Why Do Companies Go Into Administration and What It Means

 Immediate Steps in the Administration Process

-Impact on Company Directors and Staff
+Impact on Directors and Staff

-How Creditors of the Company Are Managed
+How Creditors Are Managed During Administration

-Creditor Type Priority Typical Outcome
+Creditor Type Priority Level What This Means

 How Long Can a Company Be in Administration?